netwayfind/cp-lockdown/README.md

 Guides for locking down a computer

-You can read up a guide for a specific operating system.
+You can read a guide for a specific operating system.
 For example, open win7.html for Windows 7.

 The guides are put together from multiple files.
 This should make it easier to